-Mark tries cases and focuses on matters that are preparing for trial.
-He handles bet-the company investigations and litigation, but some of his most significant successes have come in cases where he has been able to shut down a prosecution.
+Mark tries cases and specializes in matters that are preparing for trial.
+He handles bet-the-company investigations and litigation, but some of his most significant successes have come in cases where he has been able to shut down a prosecution.
 In almost 20 years as a criminal defense attorney, Mark has handled a wide array of matters across the United States and around the world.
 He has represented individuals in some of the largest fraud cases in history, as well as a wide array of traditional criminal cases.

 Mark’s practice also involves all manner of enforcement matters.
 He has significant experience before the Securities and Exchange Commission and a myriad of federal regulatory agencies, dealing with formal actions and investigations by the inspectors general of nearly every government agency.

-Mark’s representative list is familiar to many, as so many of his clients draw significant media coverage because of the nature of the matter and/or the client themselves.
-Mark’s ability to manage the public relations is something that has come from years of high profile representations taken from the headlines.
+Mark’s representative experience list is familiar to many, as so many of his clients draw significant media coverage because of the nature of the matter and/or the client itself.
+Mark’s ability to manage public relations is something that has come from years of high-profile representations taken from the headlines.

 In addition to his proven track record as a trial lawyer, Mark is also an adjunct professor at The George Washington University School of Law and serves as an elected member of the Board of Directors for the National Association of Criminal Defense Lawyers (NACDL), where he is a member of the White Collar Crime Committee, the Sentencing Committee and has been appointed as the NACDL representative to the American Bar Association twelve-member Committee on Standards and Policy.
 Mark also serves on the Board of Directors of the Brockport Foundation.

 - American Bar Association, Criminal Justice Standards Committee

 - Member, White Collar Crime Committee, National Association of Criminal Defense Lawyers (NACDL)